 Text that occurs at the top of each page is known as the page header.
 Text printed at the bottom of each page is called the page footer.
 There can be up to three lines of text associated with the page header and the page footer: every page, even page only, and odd page only.
 Thus, the page header may have up to two lines of text: the line that occurs at the top of every page and the line for the even- or odd-numbered page.
-Likewise, the page footer may have up to two lines of text: the line that occurs at the bottom of every page and the line for the even- or odd-numbered page.
+Likewise, the page footer may have up to two lines of text: the line that occurs at the opt of text: the line that occurs at the bottom of every page and the line for the even- or odd-numbered page.